Ed Winters: Anti-fur campaigns

-Under Winters’ co-directorship, Surge conducted anti-fur demonstrations at London Fashion Week events attracting more than 250 people in September 2017, a rise from 120 the previous catwalk season and 25 in September 2016.
+Under Winters' co-directorship, Surge conducted anti-fur demonstrations at London Fashion Week events attracting more than 250 people in September 2017, a rise from 120 the previous catwalk season and 25 in September 2016.
 The protest included petitions and a video with Lucy Watson calling on the BFC to ban fur.
 Winters and fellow activists called upon the British Fashion Council (BFC) to ban all fur from London Fashion Week.
 The London Fashion Week eventually went fur-free in 2018.

 Other activism

-Surge brought to light cruelties in United Kingdom's dairy farms after publishing footage of them, which according to Winters "shows not only a flagrant violation of the safety of these animals, but points to the wider systemic issues found throughout the whole dairy industry."
+Surge released footage of United Kingdom's dairy farms, which according to Winters "shows not only a flagrant violation of the safety of these animals, but points to the wider systemic issues found throughout the whole dairy industry."
 In 2017, Surge also produced the documentary Land of Hope and Glory (2017).
 Land of Hope and Glory contained undercover footage of violence to animals at RSPCA Assured farm, to which the RSPCA responded.